Nyheimh/new-relic-coding-challenge-3/README.md

 - (What would you do next, given more time)

 - Regex has limitations, after user testing, I realized there were missing edge cases such as the missing apostrophe, which needed to add extra lines.
 In addition, to the partial matching when coming across dashes/hyphens (-) or (/n) focuses on edge cases to bypass.
 The limitations of regex made some complexities that needed to be accounted for.
-- As this program stands, fully incorporating Docker into the program the program.
+- As this program stands, incorporating Docker for efficiency and scalablity.
 - Add a performance metric in Jest tests to measure the program's efficiency.

 ## Known Issues